ahmed-el-khoribi/namaa-solutions/README.md

     -   Secure Against CSRF.
     -   Notifcation Mail to admins when new article is created.
     -   API for articles with pagination.
+    -   Full Text Search for articles module in admin portal using (title, brief, or content).